Building an Environmental Management Platform

 Kawasaki Group EMS

-The latest information on the establishment of EMS within the Group is shown in Figure 22, while the current situations for acquiring ISO 14001 certification for Kawasaki’s manufacturing sites is shown in Table 7 and the status of EMS establishment at subsidiaries is shown in tables 8 and 9.
+The latest information on the establishment of EMS within the Group is shown in Figure 26, while the current situations for acquiring ISO 14001 certification for Kawasaki’s manufacturing sites is shown in Table 6 and the status of EMS establishment at subsidiaries is shown in tables 7 and 8.
 In response to the revision of ISO 14001, we are promoting the transition to ISO 14001:2015.
+In 2017, certification was acquired, excluding the Aerospace Systems segment (based in the Gifu region).
+(The transition was completed on September 14, 2018.)

 For sites engaged in EMS implementation, efforts are being directed toward the collection of environmental data and the sharing of such data at the Head Office Environmental Management Division.
-In addition, this division makes visits to subsidiaries, in order to further instill our environmental management policy as a Group.
-During fiscal 2017, visits were made to four large-scale subsidiaries in Japan, in order to share awareness with local departments.
+In addition, this division engages in information sharing with subsidiaries, in order to further instill our environmental management policy as a Group.
+In fiscal 2018, the division held various exchanges of opinion about setting targets with overseas subsidiaries (KMT) that have high energy consumption, and shared awareness.

-Note: Denominator is number of employees within the Group on a consolidated basis.
+Note: Denominator is the number of employees within the Group on a consolidated basis.

 Compliance with Laws and Regulations